 It depends on the reason you think you need rooting in the first place.
 If you have some apps or software add-ons that are slowing down your device significantly and you cannot deinstall them otherwise, rooting might be your only option.
 Yet, rooting the device might enable some previously disabled options, so beware of that.
 Another benefit of rooting your device can be installing specialized tools and flash custom ROMs and improving your device’s performance.

 There are not many apps that will allow you to root your Android device, but there are some excellent options.
 And the best way to choose is to check add-ons coming with the app.
 For example, some apps will allow you to back up your phone’s data on the cloud automatically, block web and app ads, etc. So, find what you need the most and choose your rooting option based on that.

 However, there are several reasons why you should avoid rooting the device.
 First of all, you need to check if your warranty is still valid.
 If yes, rooting Android will void it.
-So, to avoid this and be able to fix your device in case of an issue, do not root it just yet.
+So, to avoid this and be aware of if it is worth repairing your electronic device and if it needs to be fixed in case of an issue, do not root it just yet.
 However, you have the possibility to unroot your device if you have a software backup.
 That way, you can avoid the issue and fix your Android device.

 Another reason to avoid rooting is the possibility to brick your phone.
 As I already mentioned, the process is not for technologically inexperienced.
 So, be careful when rooting your Android and follow the steps one by one.
 That way, you’ll avoid device corruption.